 1. Sales Revenue

-The first metric to analyze is sales revenue.
-This is kind of obvious, but believe it or not, some of the smartest marketers overlook this metric.
-It's not easy to tie your sales revenue to the actual marketing activities you're launching, but without it, you have no idea if your digital marketing is paying off.
+The first metric to monitor and analyze is sales revenue.
+It's not always easy to tie your sales revenue to your marketing campaigns, but without it, you have no idea if your digital marketing is paying off.

 2. Customer Retention Rate

-We’ve discussed the elements of a good social media campaign before, along with how digital marketing methods lead to new engagement and new customers through top-of-mind awareness.
+We’ve discussed the elements of a good social media campaign before, along with how digital marketing methods lead to new engagement and new customers.
 However, we haven’t fully discussed how digital marketing can help with client retention.

 After all, current customers or clients are your most valuable assets, and retaining them over time is important.
 Measuring your client retention rate is absolutely essential.
-Fortunately, this metric is relatively easy to track, as long as you compile simple information (for example, sales in a certain year by customer account or how many return coupons are used in your system).
-By doing this, you can see if you are retaining current clients and determine how to raise this rate over time through marketing efforts such as retargeting campaigns.
+Fortunately, this metric is relatively easy to track, as long as you compile simple information (for example, time between purchases and repeat purchase rate).
+By doing this, you can see how well you are retaining current clients and determine how to raise this rate over time through marketing efforts such as retargeting campaigns.

 3. Social Media Engagement

-Many quality digital marketing campaigns begin and end with social media.
+Many digital marketing campaigns focus heavily on social media.
 Social media engagement is one of the most important metrics to measure when looking at the longevity of your brand and how people interact with your company over time.

 One of the most important metrics to track is engagement rate.
-In order to calculate engagement rate by post, record the number of likes, shares, and comments the post gets.
-Divide this by your number of followers and multiply the result by 100 -- this gives you that post's engagement rate (as a percentage).
+In order to calculate engagement rate by post, record the number of interactions (e.g., likes, shares, and comments) the post gets.
+Divide this by the reach of the post and multiply the result by 100 - this gives you that post's engagement rate (as a percentage).
 The benchmarks for social media platforms differ.
-Instagram tends to have higher engagement overall, so the benchmark is 3-6%, whereas Facebook and Twitter benchmarks are more like 0.5-1%.
+Instagram and Facebook see engagement rates around 0.08%, while Twitter sees engagement rates around 0.05%.

 4. Cost Per Click (CPC)